alexandrarizea999/Calculator_Testing/README.md

+# Calculator Testing Project
-# I've created a simple calculator program, that will perform basic arithmetic operations, and I've done some basic unit testing on the core functions.
+## I've created a simple calculator program, that will perform basic arithmetic operations, and I've done some basic unit testing on the core functions.
 ## Core functions
 - addition
 - subtraction